rosiecakes/pyp-welcome-guide/setup-cloud9-to-run-your-tests.md

 # Run your tests in Cloud9

+Quick guide to setup Cloud9 to run your tests in our group projects.
+You can see a working example here: [https://ide.c9.io/santiagobasulto_1/pyp-w1-gw-language-detector](https://ide.c9.io/santiagobasulto_1/pyp-w1-gw-language-detector)

 ## Step 0 - Install virtualenv

 We'll be installing all our dependencies inside a virtualenv, to do so run the following command in C9's shell: